OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ## Can I pin or lock a tenant to a specific release? {#Multi-tenantdeploymentsFAQ-CanIpinorlockatenanttoaspecificrelease?}

 Yes, you can determine which types of releases should be deployed to a your tenants by using a combination of channels and tag sets.
 This is part of an advanced topic which is covered in detail by [designing a multi-tenant upgrade process](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).

+## Are there any known limitations or problems with multi-tenant deployments? {#LimitationsAndBugs?}

+Whenever we discover a limitation or problem with multi-tenant deployments we create a GitHub Issue labelled with the `feature/tenants` to track its progress.
+[These issues](https://github.com/OctopusDeploy/Issues/issues?q=is%3Aopen+is%3Aissue+label%3Afeature%2Ftenants) represent anything we have agreed is a limitation or problem, and we intend to implement it in the near future.
+We recommend investigating whether these limitations will impact your specific scenario.